RevvAn-CyberFighter/RevvAn-CyberFIghter/README.md

 [linkedin]: https://linkedin.com/in/joshmadakor

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Developing my Cybersecurity and Cloud skills.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how AWS cloud infrastructure works
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: LinkedIn, Indeed, Ziprecruiter
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/she
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: On average each day I get to bike 5-10 miles and rock climb outdoors!
 -->